 - People who are related by blood or marriage

-Domestic or family violence cases are often taken seriously by the court system, and it is essential to have a qualified defense family lawyer on your side.
+The court system often takes domestic violence cases seriously, and it is essential to have a qualified defense family lawyer on your side.
 Conoscienti & Ledbetter has a strong history of success in domestic assault cases and will work diligently to get the best possible outcome for you.

 What Is the Penalty for Aggravated Assault?